 TMJ Treatment beyond TENS

-Once the TENS massage has relaxed your muscles, your neuromuscular dentist, either Dr. Paul Hahn or Dr. Adam Hahn, can examine your teeth and jaw to determine whether additional treatment may be necessary.
+Once the TENS massage has relaxed your muscles, your neuromuscular dentist, Dr. Adam Hahn, can examine your teeth and jaw to determine whether additional treatment may be necessary.
 Using sophisticated equipment that produces objective measurements they determine the position of maximum rest for your muscles, and whether your jaw can rest comfortably in that position.

 After TENS therapy, most people need additional treatment, such as mouthguards that are worn while you sleep, bite splints (also called orthotics) that are worn full time, dental restorations to build your bite back to healthy proportions, or, rarely, joint surgery.